You can deploy the Citrix Workspace app in the following methods:

 In the Completion pane, a success message appears.
 Click Close to complete the Create Device Collection wizard.

 The new device collection is listed in Device Collections.
 The new device collection is a part of Device Collections while browsing in Deploy Software wizard.

-When you set the MSIRESTARTMANAGERCONTROL attribute to False, deploying Citrix Workspace app for Windows using SCCM might not be successful.
+Attempts to configure Citrix Workspace app using the SCCM might fail when you set the MSIRESTARTMANAGERCONTROL attribute to False.
 As per our analysis, Citrix Workspace app for Windows is not the cause of this failure.
 Also, retrying might yield successful deployment.